Course page PDF

 Cloudy0.050.350.20

-Probabilities sum to 1 across the whole table.
+Probabilities sum to 1 across the table.

-Prior vs posterior — and our running example
+Prior vs posterior

-• Prior \(P(X)\): likelihood of \(X\) with no other info.
+• Prior \(P(X)\) — belief in \(X\) with no other info.

-• Posterior \(P(X | Y)\): likelihood of \(X\) given evidence \(Y\).
+• Posterior \(P(X \mid Y)\) — belief in \(X\) given evidence \(Y\).

-Mr. Holmes has a burglar alarm and two flaky neighbours (Watson, Gibbon) who call him when they hear it.
+Mr. Holmes has a burglar alarm and two flaky neighbours (Watson, Gibbon) who call when they hear it.
 The alarm also misfires on earthquakes; earthquakes are reported on the radio.

 Random variables

-• \(B\): a burglary is happening
+• \(B\): burglary

-• \(E\): an earthquake is happening
+• \(E\): earthquake

-• \(A\): the alarm is going
+• \(A\): alarm sounding

-• \(W\): Watson is calling
+• \(W\): Watson calling

-• \(G\): Gibbon is calling
+• \(G\): Gibbon calling

-• \(R\): radio reports an earthquake
+• \(R\): radio reports earthquake

 B E R A W G